-Airocide PPTTM contains the same NASA-developed technology that is used in a variety of Airocide product lines.
+Airocide PPTTM contains the same Technology Developed for Nasa that is used in a variety of Airocide product lines.
 In addition to serving the floral and perishable preservation and food safety industry the AirocideTM technology has been developed to kill/remove/eliminate airborne pathogenic and non-pathogenic microorganisms in vegetative and spore states (bacteria, mold & fungi, viruses and dust mites), allergens, odors and harmful volatile organic compounds (VOC’s) in air in a variety of commercial, government, and residential market applications including the medical healthcare industry (Airocide is listed as an FDA Class II Medical Device).

 A clinical study of the AirocidePPTTm airborne pathogen killing technology was conducted in a refrigerated cooler inside a large warehouse of a very large organic produce wholesaler located in Holland, to determine if the Airocide technology would reduce the amount of airborne mold present.
 Results inside the cooler were compared to the outer warehouse area where no AirocidePPTTm units were used.